Donate

 Kosovo

-In 1999, NATO air forces conducted over 10,000 combat bombing missions over Yugoslavia, releasing cluster bombs on Yugoslav military and infrastructure targets in Kosovo.
-Each cluster bomb strike contained hundreds of bomblets.
-With a failure rate estimated at twenty per cent, tens of thousands of these unexploded items littered the ground or became buried in fields, gardens and school yards.
+In 1999, NATO air forces conducted over 10,000 combat bombing missions over Yugoslavia.
+They released cluster bombs on military and infrastructure targets in Kosovo.
+Each cluster bomb contained hundreds of bomblets, with a failure rate estimated at 20%.
+Tens of thousands of these unexploded items littered the ground and became buried in fields, gardens and school yards.

-In addition, in response to an insurgency campaign, Yugoslavia's military had planted minefields on Kosovo's borders to prevent infiltration by fighters for the Kosovar Liberation Army from Albania and Montenegro.
+Yugoslavia's military had also planted minefields on Kosovo's borders.
+This was to prevent infiltration from Albania and Montenegro by the Kosovar Liberation Army.

 "I was frightened to walk along the road before it was cleared.
 There were cluster bombs there.
 I want to be a doctor when I grow up."